truedread/pymsl/README.md

 This function performs a license request based on the parameters supplied when initalizing the client object.
-If there are no errors, it will return the license as a list of dicts.
+If there are no errors, it will return the licenses as a list of dicts.
 If there are errors, it will raise a LicenseError exception with the response from the MSL API as the body.
 ```